GeauxWeisbeck4/andrews-logseq-graph/pages/3 Abstract Data Types.md

 - chapter:: 3
 - book:: [[Data Structures and Algorithms in JavaScript]]
 - # 3 Abstract Data Types
 	- Abstract data types (ADT) are defined by the operations it supports and the behavior it provides.
+It specifies needs and requirements in general
+	- This book looks at data structures in the context of an ADT -